Cuban family arrested in Arizona after illegal crossing of the U.S. border.

 What is the current immigration policy of the Trump administration regarding illegal immigrants?

-The Trump administration considers that all illegal immigrants are criminals by definition and are subject to deportation.
-No distinctions are made between those who have committed serious crimes and those who have simply entered the country irregularly.
+The Trump administration believes that all illegal immigrants are criminals by definition and are subject to deportation.
+There are no distinctions made between those who have committed serious crimes and those who have only entered the country irregularly.

-What consequences do detained Cuban immigrants face in the U.S.?
+What consequences do detained Cuban immigrants in the U.S. face?

 Filed under: